finchan/Languages/English/US Drama/allow-alone-annoy-answer.md

 > >
 > > Are you saying you think this is me? **Answer the question**!

-> I don't have the asnwer to that question.
+> I don't have the answer to that question.
 >
 > > You believe that the book **has all the answers**.
 > >